Commercial and Residential Evictions in California in the time of COVID-19 (Part 2 of 3) Updated as of: August 13, 2020

 An interesting wrinkle in the ordinance is with respect to “no-fault” evictions—evictions not based on the tenant’s actions, such as the landlord removing the property from the rental market or performing renovations.
 If a tenant falls within the scope of San Diego’s Ordinance, as specified above, landlords are also prohibited from pursuing a “no-fault eviction.”
 This would appear to be an effort to avoid landlords that my try and do and end-around the Ordinance by disguising non-payment of rent (at-fault) evictions as no-fault evictions.

-In addition to the relief efforts at the state and local level to avoid to evictions, the Judicial Council of California has also endeavored to cut to the chase and suspend all evictions across the State of California for the foreseeable future, which is discussed in Part 3 of this article here along with next steps going forward.
+In addition to the relief efforts at the state and local level to avoid to evictions, the Judicial Council of California has also endeavored to cut to the chase and suspend all evictions across the State of California for the foreseeable future, but that may be coming to and end very soon—all of which is discussed in Part 3 of this article here along with next steps going forward.

 The materials available at this web site are for informational purposes only and not for the purpose of providing legal advice.
 You should contact your attorney to obtain advice with respect to any particular issue or problem.
 Use of and access to this web site or any of the e-mail links contained within the site do not create an attorney-client relationship.
 The opinions expressed at or through this site are the opinions of the individual author and may not reflect the opinions of the firm or any individual attorney.